Travel advice for Iceland

 The next layer, or the middle layer, is your main insulating layer; it helps retain the heat that your body generates.
 Depending on how cold the winter is, you might need several layers here.
 Fleece jackets, down jackets, or wool sweaters work well.

-The outer layer should serve as your first line of defence against the Icelandic elements.
+The outer layer should serve as your first line of defense against the Icelandic elements.
 It should be waterproof and windproof to protect you from rain, wind, and snow.
 Look for a good quality insulated parka or winter coat.
 You'll also need a pair of waterproof pants, especially for activities like snowmobiling or exploring ice caves, where you'll be kneeling or sitting in the snow.

 For the feet, opt for waterproof winter boots or hiking boots that are insulated for warmth and have a sturdy grip for walking on icy or snowy surfaces.
 Wool or thermal socks will contribute to the comfort and warmth of your feet.